-- c.
-FR recording interval shall be set to 1 second.
+- FR recording interval shall be set to 1 second.
 Non-compliance may be penalized. - d.
 All motorgliders to be launched by aerotow must carry out the following procedure at least once after the beginning of the training period and before the first competition Start (and for each FR to be used): After release the engine must be started within 5 minutes and run for a maximum of two minutes to provide a positive MoP record in the Flight Log.
 This procedure may be used on any day to test the engine but needs to be carried out only once, provided that: - 1) Flight Logs from FRs submitted show a positive record of the engine run. - Flight Logs on each subsequent competition day also show evidence that detection of MoP is enabled.
 Failure to provide evidence that MoP detection is enabled will invalidate the flight. - e.
 If both designated recorders fail and the Flight Log is interrupted for a period longer than one minute, then the glider shall be considered as having outlanded unless satisfactory evidence can be provided that the glider did not, during the interruption of the Flight Record, violate airspace or, in the case of a motorglider, use the MoP. - f.
 Competitors must submit a Flight Log for evaluation on each Championship Day on which a launch was made, regardless of the outcome of the flight(s).
 If the submitted Flight Log does not provide data from all flights made during the day, the submission of additional Flight Logs is required, for the purpose of covering all the flights made that day. - g.
-The Organisers will accept a Flight Log from the secondary FR in the event that the primary FR fails to provide satisfactory evidence of correctly fulfilling the task as claimed by the pilot.
-Additionally, the Championship Director may require submission of Flight Logs from all FRs carried, regardless of equipment failures. - h.
-The Organisers shall be informed of any change of equipment including changes to the set of Flight Recorders carried and the designation of the primary Flight Recorder.
-Non-compliance may be penalized.
+The Organisers will analyse Flight Log files from the Primary FR for the purpose of scoring the flight.
+If that evaluation shows a continuous flight and indicates no penalties, then that evaluation will be used for scoring.